nperez0111/objExtender/README.md

 This small utility library allows you to extend the Object prototype safely to put methods that all objects will be guarenteed to have (since it is an extension of the Object Prototype which all Objects inherit from).

+To see why this is _safe or not safe_ refer to [my library](https://github.com/nperez0111/objExtension#is-this-even-safe)

 ## Install

 ```